vtourraine/mendeleykit/README.md

-# MendeleyKit — the Mendeley SDK for Objective-C #
+# MendeleyKit — the Mendeley SDK for Objective-C/Swift #

-Latest Release: September 2016 (2.2.1)
+Latest Release: December 2016 (3.0.0)

-## About MendeleyKit 2.2.x ##
+## About MendeleyKit 3.x ##
-MendeleyKit is a standalone library/framework providing convenience methods and classes for using the [Mendeley API](http://dev.mendeley.com) in iOS and OS X applications.
+MendeleyKit is a standalone framework providing convenience methods and classes for using the [Mendeley API](http://dev.mendeley.com) in iOS and OS X applications.

 Since its launch in October 2014, MendeleyKit has gone through a number of changes and improvements.
-Version 2 of the SDK is introducing a MendeleyKitiOS dynamic framework, including Swift 2.0 code.
+Version 3 of the SDK no longer provides static libraries.
+Instead we provide builds for OSX and iOS dynamic frameworks.
 In addition to that, some API additions were introduced (e.g. Mendeley features API enabling remote feature enabling).

-Version 2 still supports MendeleyKit as a standalone static library for iOS and OS X. However, users of the SDK should be advised that the use of static library is deprecated and may be discontinued at a future release.

-Please note: we will be phasing out the static library and target of the MendeleyKit in coming months.
-Therefore, we would encourage you to use the dynamic frameworks for both iOS and OSX.
+Much of the code in the SDK is still based on Objective C. However, over the coming months we will be gradually migrating towards Swift (3 or later).

 ## Minimum Requirements ##

-### As a Static Library (2.2.x) ###
-Xcode 6.x
-iOS 7.x or higher

-### As a Framework ###
-Xcode 7
+Xcode 8
-iOS 8 or higher
+iOS 9.1 or higher
 OS X 10.9 or higher

 ## Installation (CocoaPods) ##
 The easiest way to include MendeleyKit in your project is to use CocoaPods.
-In order to support both dynamic frameworks and legacy static library of MendeleyKit, we introduced separate Podspec files
+In order to support both dynamic frameworks for both OSX and iOS we provide two separate Podspec files
-- `MendeleyKit.podspec`: use this for static library of MendeleyKit (will not contain Swift code and some of the new APIs, such as analytics).
-Note this is deprecated and may be removed in future releases.
 - `MendeleyKitiOS.podspec`: the iOS dynamic framework.
-Requires iOS 8 min and Xcode 7
+Requires iOS 9.1 min and Xcode 8.x
 - `MendeleyKitOSX.podspec`: the OS X framework.

 ### CocoaPods for frameworks ###